Find out about everything from purchasing wind energy through Eversource to installing solar panels for your business.

 Consider pursuing energy efficiency first.
 Although a new hot water heater or extra insulation are not as glamorous as solar panels, they are more cost effective.
 In addition, should you then pursue renewable energy options, you won’t need as large a system.
 The combination of efficiency and renewables is a great way to save money over time and reduce your carbon emissions.

 Also learn about our Solar Hot Water Grant program here.
 Get money to help install a solar hot water system on your home or business.

 Purchase Renewable-Generated Electricity

-Install Renewables for Your Business
+Install Renewables for Your Business or Non-Profit

 The Mass Clean Energy Center runs the renewable incentives programs including Commonwealth Solar Hot Water and Commonwealth Wind.
 See the full list of programs and filter by programs for “businesses.”